 Tua unanimously won his very first competition, the 3-year-old, 5-gaited division at the Shenandoah Classic in Lexington, Virginia.
-Now, the young star is headed for the World Championship Horse Show in August.
-Plus, Tua found his way onto the cover of The Saddle Horse Report trade magazine accompanied by the caption ‘Roll, Tua, Roll!’
+The young star then headed for the World Championship Horse Show in August.
+Plus, Tua found his way onto the cover of The Saddle Horse Report trade magazine accompanied by the caption 'Roll, Tua, Roll!'

 "Our colt took our industry by storm.
 We've been overwhelmed with the comments and the comparisons people made of this colt to some of the older horses who have done great things.
 We have to show up and prove it but leading up to right now, we've had a great start."

 — Matt Shiflet, Tua's trainer

 The Cummings, who according to AL.com travel from their Lexington home to see Nick Saban's Crimson Tide play in Bryant-Denny Stadium at least once a year, were actually inside Mercedes-Benz Stadium to witness Tagovailoa replace Jalen Hurts and lead the Tide to a national title.
 And just like the southpaw quarterback, the Cummings' show horse is in a league of his own.